Volume 33, Issue 161 (November & December 2025) J Adv Med Biomed Res 2025, 33(161): 347-357 | Back to browse issues page

 5- School of Pharmacy, Shahid Beheshti University of Medical Sciences, Tehran, Iran , mkamalinejad@yahoo.com

-Methods: In this randomized clinical trial, 112 patients with grade II and III osteoarthritis, aged 40-75 years, were included in the study.
-Patients in both groups received diclofenac tablets (25 mg, twice daily) for 8 weeks.
-Additionally, the treatment group applied EL fruit gel twice daily, while the placebo group applied a placebo gel twice daily.
-Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) were tested at pre-intervention, plus 4, and 8 weeks post-intervention.
+Materials & Methods: In this randomized clinical trial, 112 patients aged 40 to 75 years with grade II–III osteoarthritis received diclofenac (25 mg, twice daily) for 8 weeks.
+The intervention group additionally applied EL fruit gel, while the control group used a placebo gel.
+Outcomes were evaluated at baseline, 4 weeks, and 8 weeks using the Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC).

 Results: The mean differences in osteoarthritis symptoms and daily activity in the intervention group after 8 weeks showed significant improvements (P < 0.001) compared to baseline, with changes of 1.19 ± 0.17 and 2.50 ± 2.16, respectively.
 Additionally, significant reductions in stiffness (P = 0.03) and pain symptoms (P = 0.03) were observed in the intervention group compared to the placebo group, with changes of -0.69 ± 0.32 and -2.71 ± 1.26, respectively.